 This hot donair dip recipe is absolutely delicious and satisfying.
-It’s rich and creamy, packed with flavor and fairly simple to make despite a longer ingredient list!
+It’s rich and creamy, packed with flavor and fairly simple to make!

-While donair dip is traditionally made with condensed milk and ground meat, for a vegan friendly version, use coconut milk and veggie ground round.
-The flavor is the same as a traditional Halifax donair dip, don’t worry!
+While donair dip is traditionally made with condensed milk and ground meat, for a vegan friendly version, just use coconut milk and veggie ground round!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.